xyou365/AutoRclone/Readme.md

 Step 6.
 Start your task
 ---------------------------------
+Edit the `rclone_sa.py` using your editor `vim rclone_sa.py`.

-Let us rclone copy hundreds of TB resource using service accounts from publicly shared folder or other folder into you Team Drive (with service accounts inside)
+Let us `rclone copy` hundreds of TB resource using service accounts from publicly shared folder or other Team Drive into you Team Drive (with service accounts inside)

 `python3 rclone_sa.py 1 1000`

 rclone copy automatically using 1K accounts.